FREQUENTLY ASKED QUESTIONS

 - if the court orders that information be released

-For therapy to be successful, children and teenagers must be able to talk freely and comfortably in a safe space.
-I will work with the child to encourage disclosures that can be helpful in facilitating a trusting relationship with their parents.
-We will always tell parents, as required by law, if we believe the child is a danger to themselves or others.
+For therapy to be successful, teenagers must be able to talk freely and comfortably in a safe space.
+I will work with the teen to encourage disclosures that can be helpful in facilitating a trusting relationship with their parents.
+We will always tell parents, as required by law, if we believe the minor is a danger to themselves or others.

 DO YOU PRESCRIBE MEDICATION?